 Another way to use these cards is to place a small piece of magnetic tape on the back of the pieces and place them on a magnetic surface .
 This is also a great fine motor activity as students have to work to maneuver the pieces and there is a bit of resistance in moving them around because of the magnets.

 Are you ready to get your own set of these egg-cellent work work puzzles?
 It’s simple.
-All you have to do is click on the button below, enter your email address, and I’ll send it to you.
+All you have to do is click on the button below, enter your email address.
+A verification note will be sent to your inbox.
+Once your confirm your subscription with the note, the file is automatically downloaded to your computer.
+Just check your computer’s ‘download’ file.
 If you don’t see something from me in a few minutes, be sure to check your SPAM folder, just in case.
 Also, school email addresses don’t always like receiving mail from me, so try and use a generic, yahoo or gmail type address if you can.
 And don’t forget to enter Astrobrights’ Brightest Teacher contest before March 26th.
 I can’t wait to see who wins